Johannes4Linux/Linux_Driver_Tutorial/README.md

 5. Create a Character Device in a Driver
 6. Linux Kernel log levels
 7. Implement open and release functions for character devices
+8. Implement read and write functions for character devices

 ## More Information